syncfusion-content/windowsforms-docs/WindowsForms/HTMLUI/FAQ/How-To-Add-an-Attribute-To-an-HTML-Element-And-Cha.md

 ---
 layout: post
-title: How-To-Add-an-Attribute-To-an-HTML-Element-And-Cha | Windows Forms | Syncfusion
+title: How-To-Add-an-Attribute-To-an-HTML-Element-And-Cha | WindowsForms | Syncfusion
 description: how to add an attribute to an html element and change its value at run-time?
-platform: windowsforms
+platform: WindowsForms
 control: HTML UI
 documentation: ug
 ---